asyrofist/tfidf-1/README.md

-# Simple TF IDF Library
+# Simple TF IDF Example with no dependencies

 ### How to use !
   - Download or clone this repo https://github.com/naufalafif/tfidf.git (using terminal or command prompt)